salesforcecodes/BarcodeToCloud/README.md

 Scan and send barcode data to Salesforce.
 Then execute configurable actions in Salesforce for every barcode scan.

 ## Features
- - Easy way to connect to Salesforce
+ - Connect and send barcode data to Salesforce easily
- - Ability to scan wide range of barcode formats like QR Code, Code 128, Code 39, Data Matrix, Codebar, PDF417, EAN13, ISBN etc
+ - Scan wide range of barcode formats like QR Code, Code 128, Code 39, Data Matrix, Codebar, PDF417, EAN13, ISBN etc
- - Ability to execute configurable actions in Salesforce (Create, Update, Delete or Display records in Salesforce directly from mobile app)
+ - Execute configurable actions in Salesforce (Create, Update, Display or Delete records from the mobile app)

 ## Demo videos